weeksdev/StoreForm/README.md

-  sets current record on form to the index specified setRecordByField(fieldName,fieldValue) sets current record on form based on field name and field value specified (sets to first match)
+  sets current record on form to the index specified setRecordByField(fieldName,fieldValue) sets current record on form based on field name and field value specified (sets to first match) addRecord(index) adds record at the index, if no index is specified it defaults to 0 Additional Configs: syncRecordOnChange defaults to false

-Additional Configs:
-syncRecordOnChange
-  defaults to false